Tenor horn: History

 The tenor horn found in British-style brass bands was derived from the French saxhorn ténor, a mid-voiced member of the family of saxhorns invented in the 1840s by the Paris-based instrument maker Adolphe Sax.
-Bore measurements of historical instruments by Sax all have inner diameters described in his saxotromba patent, which describes a separate family of instruments with narrower bore, although only the E♭ ténor and B♭ baryton were ever built.
-Other members of these families developed into modern instruments now common in bands, such as the baritone, euphonium, and the E♭ and B♭ tubas.
+Bore diameter measurements of historical instruments by Sax correspond more closely to his saxotromba patent, which describes a separate family of instruments with narrower bore, although only the E♭ ténor and B♭ baryton were ever built.
+The earliest 19th century models were made with Berlin valves.

+The saxhorns became standard in bands in Britain and the United States due largely to the Distin family, who helped popularise brass bands, promoting and performing widely on Sax's brass instruments.
+By 1850 Distin & Co. was manufacturing them in London, and in New York and Pennsylvania by the 1870s after the London business was purchased by Boosey & Co.
+Distin dropped the name saxhorn early on, adopting the names tenor horn, baritone horn and euphonium instead, names still used for the modern instruments common in bands.

 In Prussia, early valved instruments with similar pitch and bore profile derived from bugles, called Althorns, were already in use by the late 1820s.

-Built like a large flugelhorn with a forward-pointing bell, these were common in central and eastern Europe.
-Later, rotary valves were adopted, and an oval upright form was developed by the Austro-Hungarian maker Václav František Červený in the 1870s, based on his Kaiser family of instruments.
+Initially built like a large flugelhorn with a forward-pointing bell, these were common in central and eastern Europe.
+The Althorn was also built in a circular "Waldhorn" form, and the upright "tuba-form" similar to Sax's saxhorn family.
+Later, rotary valves were adopted, and the modern instrument's oval upright form was developed by the Austro-Hungarian maker Václav František Červený in the 1870s, based on his Kaiser family of instruments.